Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Krka NP from Zadar

 Visitors can join organized tours of Krka National Park (like this one).
-Alternatively, plan a trip on your own using the convenient city bus (like we did).
+Alternatively, plan a trip on your own using the bus (like we did).
 You can get all the need-to-know details in our post, How To Take a Day Trip to Krka.

 Plitvice Lakes NP